-When he is not busy with Niko work as an English literature professor at the University of Oslo, Niko Shefer likes to relax by playing a few games of chess.
+When he is not busy with Niko work as an English literature professor at the University of Africa, Niko Shefer likes to relax by playing a few games of chess.
 He has become proficient in the game over the years, but he also recognizes that many novices struggle to develop their skills due to chess’ complex nature.
 The following tips should prove useful for anybody who is new to the game.

 Learn The Moves

 You need to have an in-depth understanding of all of the moves that each piece on the board can make before you can start playing chess properly.
 You need to know them all to the point where it is second-nature to you, as this will allow you to work out what your opponents may be setting up with their moves, while also attaining strong positions for going on the attack.